schofida/mlod-enhancements/mlod-new-heroic-paths.md

 You are a massive member of your own species, but your heritage does not unlock immediately.
 Your body must be tempered and your blood tested before it begins to express the raw power within.
 You gain the following benefits:

 - You increase your height to at least 6 ft and weight to at least 250 pounds.
-- You gain the powerful build feature where you count as one size larger when determining your carrying capacity or the weight you can push, drag, or lift.
-You also count as one size larger with regards to the shove and grapple attack actions.
+- You gain the powerful build feature where you count as 1 size larger when determining your carrying capacity or the weight you can push, drag, or lift.
+- You have advantage on Strength-based ability checks and Strength saving throws.
-- You can wield weapons appropriated for a large creature.
-If you do, increase the damage that weapon deals by 1d4
+- If you hit a target with the heavy property, increase the damage that weapon deals by 1d4

 ---